kbroman/pkg_primer/pages/tests.md

 ### Automated testing with [Github Actions](https://github.com/features/actions)

 There's been a big change to Travis: `travis-ci.org` is shutting down and `travis-ci.com` is focusing on commercial efforts.
-It's seems generally recommended to move to using Github Actions for automated package testing.
+It seems generally recommended to move to using [Github Actions](https://github.com/features/actions) for automated package testing.
 See [this blog post](https://ropensci.org/technotes/2020/11/19/moving-away-travis/) at [ROpenSci](https://https://ropensci.org).

 The basic suggestion is to use one of the following commands from the [usethis](https://usethis.r-lib.org/) package.
-The following runs `R CMD check` on the three major operating systems (mac, windows, linux) on the release and devel versions of R:
+The following sets things up to run `R CMD check` on the three major operating systems (mac, windows, linux) on the release and devel versions of R:

 ```r
 usethis::use_github_action_check_standard()
 ```

-The following just checks the release version and just on mac:
+The following sets it up for testing with just the release version of R and just on mac:

 ```r
 usethis::use_github_action_check_release()